drewdog88/afrotc695recruitment/COMPREHENSIVE_TESTING_PLAN.md

 ## Overview
 This document defines the complete testing protocol for the AFROTC 695 Recruitment System. **This testing plan MUST be executed after EVERY feature change, deployment, or modification to ensure 100% functionality on both local and production environments.**

+## Enhanced Testing Methodology

+### Content Verification & Data Accuracy Testing
+The comprehensive testing now includes **content verification** that compares what's displayed on pages with actual database data:

+#### What Gets Verified:
+- **System Statistics**: All displayed numbers match database counts
+- **List Pages**: Number of displayed records matches database table counts
+- **Data Accuracy**: Specific data fields match database values
+- **Recent Activities**: Activity log entries match database records

+#### How It Works:
+1. **Database Query**: Script queries actual database tables for counts and data
+2. **Page Content Extraction**: Uses BeautifulSoup to parse HTML and extract displayed values
+3. **Comparison**: Compares database values with displayed values
+4. **Reporting**: Detailed report of any mismatches found

+#### Example Verification:
+- Database has 13 university contacts → Page should display "13" in University Contacts card
+- Database has 5 active cadets → Cadet list should show 5 rows
+- Recent activity shows 3 login events → Activity table should display 3 rows

+This ensures that **what users see is exactly what's in the database** - no more "empty pages" or incorrect statistics!

 ## Testing Environments
 - **Local**: http://localhost:5000 (Flask development server)
 - **Production**: https://afrotc695recruitment.vercel.app (Vercel deployment)